TomasKopunec/comp0101-ief/test_tool/carbon_advisor/Api_method/readme.md

 # Carbon Emissions Analyzer

 This Python script analyzes carbon emissions data by interacting with a specified API, processing input configurations from a YAML file, and outputting the optimal results back into a modified YAML file.
+It is used to test if the results will be the same as using the carbon_advisor model.
+It is one of 2 tests for the carbon advisor.
+This one uses the SDK APIs the other does recursive calls to the impact engine.

 ## Features